“The HP Spectre x360 14 is the perfect balance of performance and portability.”

 HP didn’t mess with the Spectre’s overall design theme — and why would it?
 The gem-cut aesthetic remains the boldest design you’ll find outside of gaming laptops, although the Spectre is more elegant than ostentatious.
 The Spectre x360 14 is a beautiful laptop without being over the top, whether in the Nightfall Black color with copper accents that I received or the Poseidon Blue or Natural Silver alternatives.

-Theis a good-looking laptop as well, but it’s a simpler aesthetic that doesn’t seek to attract attention.
+The Dell XPS 13 is a good-looking laptop as well, but it’s a simpler aesthetic that doesn’t seek to attract attention.
 Which is better comes down to taste, of course, but I prefer the suave Spectre x360 14.

 It’s also very well-built, with zero flexing, bending, or twisting anywhere in the lid, chassis, or keyboard deck.
 The Spectre x360 14 matches the XPS 13 and the Apple MacBook Pro 13 in this regard, which is high praise.
 There are only a few other laptops in the class that can equal these three.
 The XPS 13 does score some points for its dual-zone hinge that can be opened easily with one hand and then holds firmly in place, but the Spectre x360 14 isn’t far behind.